athivvat/data-engineer-roadmap/README.md

 # Data Engineer Roadmap
+## Overview
+This is resources for going from software engineer/non-software engineer to profressional in AI engineer.

+## About Me
+I'm a Thai Software Engineer who is really passionate to become entrepreneur, investor, and AI engineer.
+Was found Humaan.ai to bringing the AI to everyone to do incredible ways.

+Currently, I'm studying for a master's degree in Business Analytics and Data Sciences, where majoring in Artificial Intelligence and Machine Learning  at [National Institute of Development Administration (NIDA)](http://www.nida.ac.th/en/), Thailand.

 # Who is Data Engineer
 > “A scientist can discover a new star, but he cannot make one.
 He would have to ask an engineer to do it for him." — Gordon Lindsay Glegg